 Why are PBIs important to solar?

-Using a PBI policy is extremely effective in motivating installers and system owners to focus on proper installation, maintenance, and performance of their systems – since the payment is based upon the actual energy produced.
-This provides policy makers and regulators some assurance that incentives provided are being effectively managed, and not squandered on a system with poor performance.
-However one of the detriments to this approach is that the system typically requires additional financing, as there is not a lump-sum, up-front payment.
+Using a PBI policy can be extremely effective in motivating installers and system owners to focus on proper installation, maintenance, and performance of their systems – since the payment is based upon the actual energy produced.
+This provides policy makers and regulators assurances that the incentives provided are effectively managed, and not squandered on a system with poor performance.